 It’s worth noting that the Dinghy is best suited for an intermediate rider due to its small size and wheelbase, topmount style (the board sits really high) and fast trucks.
 Although it’s relatively stable in relation to its size, a beginner longboarder may prefer a drop-through (lower deck) as a first board for more stability and easier pushing.

 Also keep in mind that, while the Landyachtz Dinghy is a great casual mini-cruiser and “slasher” (for simple kick tricks), it’s not meant for serious freeriding or downhill speed – it’s just too small and not stable enough for that.

 NOTE: since this article, I’ve published a new review of the Landyachtz Tugboat, the other ruling mini-cruiser from Landyachtz.
 Check it out also for the lowdown on Dinghy vs Tugboat.

 Features of the Landyachtz Dinghy

-As stated earlier, the Dinghy complete longboard comes with quality wheels, bearings and trucks as opposed to generic, no-name components.
-The deck, trucks and wheels were designed together to ensure full compatibilty and precise engineering for the complete longboard.
+The Dinghy complete longboard comes with high-quality components including Hawgs wheels, Polar Bear trucks, and Spaceball bearings – as opposed to generic no-name components.
+The deck, trucks, and wheels were designed together to ensure full compatibility and precise engineering for the complete longboard.

 The price for the complete, normally around $130, is actually lower than the sum of its components (around $150 between the deck, trucks, wheels, bearings, risers, hardware, and grip tape).

-The Dinghy comes in 3 different sizes to accomodate smaller riders :
+The Dinghy comes in 3 different sizes to accommodate smaller riders :